Purdue volleyball: Swept at home

 “Whenever you get blocked, it's a frustrating feeling,” Shondell said.
 “But we're not going to trade (Hudson) for it, we're gonna make sure we keep her.

-Purdue returns to Holloway on Wednesday to take on No. 3 Nebraska.
-The match begins at 8 p.m. and will be broadcast on the Big Ten Network.
+Purdue returns action at 8 p.m., Wednesday to host on No. 3 Nebraska (16-1, 8-0).
+The Cornhuskers have won 5 of the last 6 Big Ten sets 3-0.
+Their only loss of the season to then No. 2 Stanford, 3-1, on Sept.
+13. Wednesday's match will be broadcast on the Big Ten Network.